htmfilho/htmfilho.github.io/_posts/2017/2017-10-26-rethinking-software-documentation.markdown

 <!--more-->

 Is it the developer's fault?
 Can (s)he be held accountable for this omission even when the code runs as expected and passes all tests?
-I understood that the names used to identify functions and variables were sufficiently clear to understand the code.
+In the role of code reviewer I understood that the names used to identify functions and variables were sufficiently clear to make the code readable.
 No documentation was actually needed.
 So, I didn't ask the programmer to fix the documentation.
 It would mean an additional overhead to the code reviewing process for something that doesn't cause compilation neither runtime errors.

 On the other hand, there are some cases where it's difficult to represent the business into code.
 As an example, we have [an algorithm][documenting-complexity]